Advertising

 If you include vouchers in print advertisements, use a different code for each publication they appear in.
 This allows you to pinpoint where incoming vouchers have come from.

-It's also worth looking at the kind of sales each advertisement generates and whether they have a good profit margin.
+Evaluate the types of sales your ads generate and whether they have good profit margins.